 The new grading system goes from 1 - 9, with 9 being the highest grade.
-English and Mathematics moved to this system in September 2015 and most courses joined this system in 2016 the remainder joined 2017.

 The new GCSEs are harder and have more content and as a result we have reduced the number of GCSEs the pupils will study to 9 instead of 10 previously.
 The school has increased the time provided for English and Mathematics.